Extension Logo

 • Plant in clean pots and wash soil off of plant roots.

-Check undersides of leaves
+Check the undersides of leaves

 Early detection is key to managing pests